isciences/exactextractr/README.md

 method in the
 [`raster`](https://CRAN.R-project.org/package=raster) package.
-The snippet below demonstrates the use of this function to compute a mean December temperature for each municipality in Brazil.
+The snippet below demonstrates the use of this function to compute a mean December precipitation for each municipality in Brazil.

 ```r
 library(raster)